There’s probably not a retailer out there who wouldn’t like to see some extra lines on the bottom of their ledger each day.

 Every single person who walks through your doors should spend money in your store.
 Easier said than done, right?
 Yes, you’ll never get 100 percent of your visitors to spend, but by providing the best in-store experience possible, you’ll maximize your chances to acquire new customers and boost sales in the process.

 So how can you make your in-store experience world class and get customers opening up those wallets?
-The first step is acknowledging that creating the perfect in-store experience is part science and part art.
+The first step is acknowledging that process of creating the perfect in-store experience – often called visual merchandising – is part science and part art.
 When it’s done best, it’s a perfect marriage of form and function, in which every aspect of your space conveys a consistent look and feel and facilitates a smooth and enjoyable customer journey.